hyprwm/wlroots-hyprland/CONTRIBUTING.md

 two following forms:

 * `init`: for functions which accept a pointer to a pre-allocated object (e.g. a member of a struct) and initialize it.
-Such functions must call `memset()` to zero out the memory before initializing it to avoid leaving unset fields.
+Such functions must zero out the memory before initializing it to avoid leaving unset fields.
 * `create`: for functions which allocate the memory for an object, initialize it, and return a pointer.
 Such functions should allocate the memory with `calloc()` to avoid leaving unset fields.